holmjona/TestAnonymizer/readme.md

 ## Loading the Addon
 To use this addon, download the code to a folder on your computer.

-1. In Firefox, type `about:debugging` in the address bar.
+1. In the Firefox address bar, type `about:debugging` .
 This will bring up the Firefox debugging settings.
 2. Find the **This Firefox** section and make sure it is selected.
 3. Click the **Load Temporary Addon** button.
 4. When the Open File Dialog opens, select and "open" any file in the folder where you downloaded these files.
 (I normally just "open" the manifest.json file.)